NachoXS15/XSTCH-Logs/README.md

 Future Targets:

 - Create users, each one will have their own logs and clients
+- Search Method to find any Log, Client or Service

 Stack:
 - React